 The Bells of Fire is naturally compact, meaning that pruning is unnecessary.
 Therefore, fans of carefree gardening will enjoy its low-maintenance nature.
 Use it as a foundation, hedge, garden accent, or in a mass planting.

 This gorgeous shrub isn’t all looks though.
-Once established, its notably drought and heat tolerant in the landscape!
+Once established, it is notably drought and heat tolerant in the landscape!

 Bells of Fire Tecoma Care